dotnet/arcade/Documentation/Projects/Signing/SigningPlan.md

 - Design a build system which supports our goal of a two hour build time

-- Minimize the differences between offical and PR builds, thus increasing the reliability of official builds
+- Minimize the differences between official and PR builds, thus increasing the reliability of official builds

 - Minimize the impact of unreliable systems such as signing